All Episodes

 Right.

-I I admire what he's doing, and A, just in terms of taking risk.
+And A, just in terms of taking risk.

 It was a risky thing.

-You know, that President of Mexico, they could have gotten a real spat down there, and it could have come off very badly, but he handled it extremely well.
+You know, that president of Mexico, they could have gotten a real spat down there, and it could have come off very badly, but he handled it extremely well.

 But he's taking risks.

-And secondly, let me tell you, Sean, I just read again that uh the speech he gave today.
+And secondly, let me tell you, Sean, I just read again that the speech he gave today.

 It is an excellent combination of two great ideas.